lucasnell/mol_ecol/dv_size_filter.md

 -   [Creating function to simulate size filtering](#creating-function-to-simulate-size-filtering)
 -   [Session info and package versions](#session-info-and-package-versions)

-*Updated 29 March 2017*
+*Updated 03 April 2017*

 This script accounts for the fact that in GBS, many potential cut sites are not sequenced, and that the disparity appears to be mostly driven by fragment size.
-I provide here the rationale for the objects in [`wr_size_filter.R`](./wr_size_filter.R) that filter digested fragments based on fragment size.
+I provide here the rationale for the objects in [`./wr_files/size_filter.R`](./wr_files/size_filter.R) that filter digested fragments based on fragment size.

 **Loading packages:**